 The LCME is jointly sponsored by the Association of American Medical Colleges (AAMC) and the American Medical Association (AMA).
 The AAMC and the AMA each appoint an LCME Co-and assistant secretary (known jointly as the LCME Secretariat) and maintain accreditation offices in Washington, DC and Chicago, IL, respectively.
 For more information on whom to contact, please visit the Contact page.

-Is a list of LCME-accredited medical education programs available to the public?
+Is a list of LCME-accredited U.S. medical education programs available to the public?

-Yes, a current listing of LCME-accredited medical education programs leading to the MD degree in the United States and Canada is available in the Medical School Directory section.
+Yes, a current listing of LCME-accredited medical education programs leading to the MD degree in the United States is available in the Medical School Directory section.